 - Both viruses exhibited CPE kinetics that is extremely well correlated with the known titer of the virus.
-This is highlighted by plotting the CIT50 (time required for the Cell Index to decrease by 50%) as a function of virus titer (lower panels of Figures A and B below).
+This is highlighted by plotting the CIT50 (time required for the Cell Index to decrease by 50%) as a function of virus titer (lower panels of Figures A and B above).

 - WNV displays both an earlier onset of CPE and a more rapid rate of CPE progression than SLEV in the xCELLigence CPE assay, an observation consistent with the known cytolytic activities of WNV and SLEV,

 Using this type of standard curve, it is easy to determine the viral titer in samples of unknown concentration.
-Beyond characterizing viral stocks being used for research or vaccine purposes, this approach can be applied in the clinic to quantify viral load before, during, and after patient treatments.
+Beyond characterizing viral stocks being used for research or vaccine purposes, this approach can be applied in the clinic to quantify viral load before, during, and after treatments.